borfei/ghostmoon/README.md

 # Ghostmoon
 A very minimal and dark theme for Jekyll.

-This is a **work in progress** theme.
+> [!NOTE]
+> This project has been stalled and is no longer being maintained.

 ## Installation
 Add this line to your Jekyll site's `Gemfile`: